ahvlima/rstphack/README.md

 ## SSH Authentication

-Authentication is via SSH keys.
-By default, the script uses `~/.ssh/id_rsa`.
-It assumes seamless SSH access (key installed and host known).
+Authentication with the switch is via SSH keys, that is setup using the UniFi Controller UI (`Device&rarr;->Device Updates and Settings` on the top right corner).

 ---